giserh/docker-mapproxy/README.md

 to start everything running before creating the databases.
 (There is no reason to start the database first, create the databases, and then start MapProxy.)

-TODO: Add Windows support

-TODO; Fauxton should be using the user/pass from .env but appears to ignore that and starts in admin party mode.
-Maybe running in party mode is okay if I restrict access to the docker network?
-It qvetches in the log though until you create a user.

-TODO: Currently you must connect to Fauxton and create databases to hold the tiles.
-I should automate it.

-TODO: Add example using MapProxy without CouchDB.

-TODO: Show how to use MapProxy and CouchDB on different servers.

 ## How to seed the cache

 Edit the seed.yaml in config to match your requirements.
 It's set up for the osip2018 example.